Quad4-Software/LXMFy/docs/README.md

     # Build all formats for your language (replace XX with language code)
     make html-XX epub-XX latexpdf-XX text-XX

-    # GitHub Actions automatically builds all languages and formats
+    # Gitea Actions automatically builds all languages and formats
     ```

 **Note:** The system automatically detects all languages in `locales/` and builds all formats for them.
 Adding a new language requires only creating the translation files - no workflow changes needed!